tareqanwar/cv/README.md

 <td>

 I have excellent skill in PHP & good experience in Laravel.
-Used PHP & mariadb for all the backend work I have done for my clients.
+Used PHP & MariaDB for all the backend work I have done for my clients.
 Have a lot of experience in coding API.
 I have built a lot of scripts for my clients using API from Infusionsoft, Ontraport, Klaviyo, Maropost, ClickBank, Stripe, and ShipStation.

 </td>